elmsln/polymer-training/Readme.md

 ## Installation

-This repo is made up of three different projects: hello-world, awesome-explosion, and starwars-searcher.
+This repo is made up of three different projects: hello-world, contact-card, and starwars-searcher.
 Each of these are polymer projects that use node, polymer-cli, and bower to install and run.
 There are two ways to install the depenendencies needed to run these projects.
 Docker and Manual.
 The two methods are outlined below.

 ### Docker